 Traditional Vs. Modern Kitchen Cabinets

 When considering new kitchen cabinets or a kitchen remodel project, the first thing you want to decide is the type of kitchen design.
+Some people like to have an open plan kitchen leading from their staircase.
+This may also entail using someone like Pear Stairs to help design the perfect staircase.
 If you’re like most homeowners, you might feel stuck trying to match your cabinetry with your island counter—when it comes to custom cabinets, there are countless possibilities, and with home design mostly being a subjective topic it can be easy to get lost in it all.

 Want to understand the basic differences between a traditional and modern kitchen cabinet design?
 Follow along with the design team at Jack Rosen to find out.

 Why Defining Decor Style is Complex

 We touched on it slightly above when we said that design is mostly subjective.
 The thing is that your project is singularly yours, and while working with a design team can help you get what you want from your kitchen’s new look, ultimately it’s about what you want.